Training structure

 Faculty of Science

-This UE focuses on mastering the tools for communicating with the world of work, i.e. learning how to: -(i) create a CV, cover letter or email for a spontaneous application; -(ii) present oneself orally or in writing in a very short space of time; -(iii) answer interview questions and avoid pitfalls.
+This course focuses on mastering communication tools for the workplace, i.e. learning: -(i) how to write a resume, cover letter, and email for an unsolicited application; -(ii) how to introduce yourself in a very short time, either orally or in writing; -(iii) how to answer interview questions and avoid pitfalls.

-Learning these tools involves not only a theoretical presentation, but also rapid practical application.
-Students will work in small groups, simulating realistic situations such as job interviews and presentations ....
-The aim is to learn how best to master these different tools.
+Learning these tools involves a theoretical presentation of the tools, but also very quickly putting them into practice.
+To do this, students will work in small groups, simulating realistic situations such as job interviews and presentations.
+The aim is to learn how to master these different tools as effectively as possible.

-- on "reality show" sessions, where everyone has to introduce themselves to each other in under 3 minutes, be put in job interview conditions or have to make spontaneous applications/presentations.
+- in "reality show" sessions, where each person will have to introduce themselves to the other in less than 3 minutes, be put in job interview situations, or make spontaneous applications/presentations.

 GIS practice